-Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and S&P Global Ratings ("S&P") assigned the Bonds ratings of AA+, Aa1, AA+, respectively.
+As noted on the cover page of this Official Statement, Fitch Ratings, Inc. ("Fitch"), Moody's Investors Service, Inc. ("Moody's"), and S&P Global Ratings, a division of The McGraw-Hill Companies, Inc. ("S&P") have assigned the ratings of "AAA," "Aaa," and "AAA," respectively, to the Bonds.

-Such ratings reflect only the respective views of such organizations.
-Reference should be made to the individual rating agency for a fuller explanation of the significance of the rating assigned by such rating agency.
-There is no assurance that the ratings will remain in effect for any given period of time or that they will not be revised downward or withdrawn entirely by any of the rating agencies if, in the judgment of the rating agency, circumstances so warrant.
-Any such downward revision or withdrawal of ratings may have an adverse effect on the market price of the Bonds.
+Such ratings reflect only the views of the respective rating agencies and an explanation of the significance of such ratings may be obtained only from the respective rating agency.
+The Commonwealth furnished to such rating agencies certain information regarding its policies, practices and finances, including information that is not included in this Official Statement.
+There can be no assurance given that such ratings will be continued for any given period of time or that they will not be revised downward or withdrawn entirely by such rating agencies if, in their judgment, the circumstances so warrant.
+Any such downward revision or withdrawal of either of such ratings may have an adverse effect on the liquidity and market price of the Bonds.